Hatiora salicornoides: Taxonomy

-The species was first described by Adrian H. Haworth in 1819, as Rhipsalis salicornioides.
-Haworth had actually spelt the epithet "salicornoides"; subsequent authors have corrected the spelling, treating the original as an orthographic error.
-The International Plant Names Index later deemed the specific epithet incorrectable to "salicornioides" as is it derived from a noun and a suffix rather than two Greek or Latin words.
+The species was first described by Adrian H. Haworth in 1819, as Rhipsalis salicornoides.
+Haworth spelled the specific epithet as salicornoides; subsequent authors corrected the spelling to salicornioides, regarding the original as an orthographic error.
+The International Plant Names Index later deemed the specific epithet incorrectable to salicornioides as is it derived from a noun and a suffix rather than two Greek or Latin words.
 The epithet means "similar to Salicornia".
 The species was placed under the genus Hatiora in 1915, after previously belonging to the “lost” (and ultimately, abandoned) genus of Hariota.
-Molecular phylogenetic studies have confirmed its placement in the correct genus, and also in the tribe Rhipsalideae, showing a close relation to H. cylindrica (which has been considered synonymous with H. salicornioides, as a cultivar/form or variety).
-H. salicornioides is highly variable, as many succulent plants can be, and may possibly include other distinct species.
+Molecular phylogenetic studies have confirmed its placement in the correct genus, and also in the tribe Rhipsalideae, showing a close relation to H. cylindrica (which has been considered synonymous with H. salicornoides, as a cultivar/form or variety).
+H. salicornoides is highly variable, as many succulent plants can be, and may possibly include other distinct species.

 Distribution and habitat

-Hatiora salicornioides is found along the coast (and slightly inland) of the Southeast Region of Brazil, in states that are parallel to the Atlantic Ocean—although the plant is not typically found growing directly at sea level.
+Hatiora salicornoides is found along the coast (and slightly inland) of the Southeast Region of Brazil, in states that are parallel to the Atlantic Ocean—although the plant is not typically found growing directly at sea level.
 Primarily, the species is known from the states of Bahia, Espírito Santo, Minas Gerais, Rio de Janeiro, São Paulo and Paraná; cities and municipalities where it is known from include Belo Horizonte, Curitiba, São José dos Pinhais, and Tiradentes, among others; it may also be found in and around metro Rio de Janeiro and São Paulo, where it grows naturally among tall trees, parks and landscaping.
 Additionally, a number of large botanic gardens and national parks are situated close to—or directly inside of—the city limits of Río de Janeiro and São Paulo, such as Tijuca National Park and the Rio de Janeiro Botanical Garden, which help to provide a protected, natural habitat for these delicate epiphytic cacti in the middle of two of the planet's most densely populated megacities.

 The vast and fragile forested stretch of Southeastern Brazilian coastline, the Atlantic Forest ecoregion (or Mata Atlantico), contains dense, and relatively still-intact, forest habitat burgeoning with endemic flora and fauna, including a number of Hatiora species, among other jungle cacti.
 The region's rapid rate of plant growth, and high number of unique species, is attributed to a stable ambient humidity level and relatively consistent equatorial temperatures; in addition to the regular precipitation and thunderstorms the region receives, further humidity is gleaned by plants via fog, marine layer, and morning dew.
 The region is also flowing with numerous rivers and streams, along which dozens of epiphytic species may be seen growing on tree branches directly above the water, seemingly "intentionally", as to directly benefit from the ambient humidity and cooling breezes generated by the fast-flowing river.